markreha/cloudapp/README.md

 The bulk of the Reporting functionality is implemented in the WeatherController class in the doReport() method.
 This method performs the following logic:
 <ul>
 	 <li>Retrieves the POSTED form data from the Weather View:</li>
-	 - reportType = 0 for LavaChart Chart Report, 2 for Plotly Chart Report, 3 for Tabular HTML Data Report, and 4 for jQuery DataTable Data Report<br/>
+	 - reportType = 0 for LavaChart Chart Report, 2 for Plotly Chart Report, 3 for Tabular HTML Data Report, and 4 for jQuery Data Table Data Report<br/>
 	 - fromDate = Report From Date<br/>
 	 - toDate = Report To Date
 	 <li>Validates the POSTED form data:</li>